 Upcoming Meeting Dates for the Foster Parent Implementation Plan

-To RSVP or ask questions, please contact Maurice Dorris, Licensing Supervisor 773-239-8516 or firstname.lastname@example.org.
+To learn about meeting dates or ask questions, please contact Maurice Dorris, Licensing Supervisor 773-239-8516 or email@example.com.

-Your feedback is important to enhance for the 2013 foster parent implementation plan.
+Your feedback is important to enhance for our foster parent implementation plan.

 Foster Parent Requirements